t0mk/arapi/README.md

 Instructions
 ------------
-To run a devel instance, do ./arapid -d in the top-level dir. see arapi/conf/arapi\_dev.cfg for configuration details.
+To run a devel instance, do ./arapi\_start\_devel in the top-level dir. see arapi/conf/arapi\_dev.cfg for configuration details.

   If arapi is listening on 127.0.0.1:8091, you can see nodes in /etc/hosts as: